wkrueger/nextpress/README.md

 Reads from the envfile and populates a settings object which is meant to be used throughout the project.

 A "context mapper" describes the mapping from the `env` keys to the resulting object.
 A couple of default `defaultMappers` are provided.
+Select which you need to use for the project.

+The _website_ and _UserAuth_ modules require some of the default contexts to be defined.
+Moreover on their section.

 The context type is globally defined in `Nextpress.Context`, and shall be declaration-merged through `Nextpress.CustomContext` when necessary.